-HP 391, 392, 393 Selected Topics 1-3 cr.
+HP 391, 392, 393, 394 Selected Topics

-HP 400 Practicum 1-3 cr.
+HP 400 Practicum

 Supervised coaching experience in a school or recreational setting.

 HEALTHCARE ADMINISTRATION

 Students in the healthcare administration program will acquire advanced knowledge of the dynamic business environment of healthcare while studying healthcare delivery, providers and their services, and financing.
 Students will gain an understanding of the significant role healthcare executives have in improving the health of the communities their organizations serve as the program's curriculum prepares them to enter a variety of positions at healthcare organizations such as hospitals, long-term care facilities and physician's offices.